Woman with gum disease

 If you notice symptoms of periodontitis, get in touch with us as soon as possible.
 A timely appointment can help prevent widespread damage.

-Promote Periodontal Health With Our Practice in Belmont
+Promote Periodontal Health With Our Practice in Belmont, NC

-Our dentists help patients hailing from Belmont and the surrounding communities in NC by providing comprehensive treatment for periodontal disease.
+Our dentists, Drs.
+Gary McCor and Ashley Starr, help patients from our Belmont dental office by providing comprehensive treatment for periodontal disease.
 With our help, you can enjoy full functionality and a healthy smile for years to come!

 For more information or to request a consultation, get in touch with us today!